This vanilla creme brulee with fresh fruit has a creamy silky custard with a crunchy caramelized sugar crust.

 Place the pan in the oven and then pour hot water into the pan being careful to not splash water into the ramekins.
 The water should come about halfway up the ramekins.

-Cool the custard.
-Remove the baking dish from the oven and allow the custards to cool for approximately 15 minutes until you can safely pick up the ramekins and remove them from the water.
-Allow the custards to cool on the counter for an additional 15 minutes until they reach room temperature.
+Step 5: Remove the baking dish from the oven and allow the custards to cool for approximately 15 minutes until you can safely pick up the ramekins and remove them from the water.
+Allow the custards to cool on the counter for an additional 15 minutes.

 Cover each ramekin with plastic wrap and chill them in the refrigerator for at least four hours and up to four days.